admissions-nextera/01Edu-Egypt/projects_guides/go_reloded/PreRequistQuiz.md

 ```
 **Question:** What does each line print?

-**Answer:**
-- `127 <nil>`
-- `127 strconv.ParseInt: parsing "128": value out of range` — 128 overflows int8, returns max value!
-- `128 <nil>` — int64 can hold 128 fine

-**Explanation:**
-- The bitSize (8, 16, 32, 64) limits the range of the parsed value
-- bitSize 8 = range [-128, 127] — 128 overflows
-- On overflow: returns the clamped max value (127) AND an error
-- Always use bitSize 64 unless you have a specific reason for smaller sizes

 **Key Concept:** On overflow, `ParseInt` returns the clamped max value AND an error — check both!

 ---